xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 Stack the popped/given inflections along with the guide generator into a periodic sequence of steps.

 ### stretch(*amount*, *scale = ££*)
-Obtain a copy of the popped/given scale streched by the given amount.
+Obtain a copy of the popped/given scale stretched by the given amount.
 A value of `1` corresponds to no change.

 ### subharmonics(*start*, *end*)
 Generate a subharmonic segment including the given start and end points.